-(2) Commanding Officer, Marine Corps Air Station (MCAS), Kaneohe Bay
+(2) Commanding Officer, Marine Corps Air Station (MCAS) Kaneohe Bay

-(a) Establish and maintain, through the Meteorological and Oceanographic (METOC) Center, WBGT Program, ensuring the WBGT Index is computed year-round, on a daily basis between 0700-1700 when the ambient air temperature exceeds 85°F.

-(b) Heat Stress Logs shall be inspected regularly with site visits, command inspections, and higher headquarters inspections being scheduled periodically to ensure compliance with this Order.

-(c) MCAS is responsible for ensuring proper dissemination of the WBGT Index (WBGTI) whenever its value exceeds 85°F (yellow flag conditions).
-Any change in the WBGTI shall be reported by MCAS METOC.

-(3) MCB Hawaii, Command Duty Officer

-(a) Upon notification of a change in the WBGTI by MCAS, the Command Duty Officer will post the appropriate flag designator to the flagpole located on the edge of Dewey Square.

-(b) Disseminate information contained in the enclosures to the Duty Officers of all units or departments engaged in training.

-(c) Notify MCB Hawaii Emergency Manager of change in the WBGTI.

-(4) MCB Hawaii Emergency Management.
-Upon notification of a change in the WBGTI by MCB Hawaii Command Duty Officer, the Emergency Manager will disseminate information to the MCB Hawaii community by using mass email technology, computer pop-ups, cellular voice, and text messages.

-(5) Combat Logistics Battalion 3, Command Duty Officer.
-Upon notification of a change in the WBGTI, the Command Duty Officer will post appropriate flag designator to the flagpole located in front of building 1086.

-(6) Marine Aircraft Group 24, Command Duty Officer.
-Upon notification of a change in the WBGTI, the Command Duty Officer will post appropriate flag designator to the flagpole located behind building 301.
+- (a) Establish, maintain, and ensure, through the Meteorological and Oceanographic (METOC) Center's, Wet Bulb Globe Thermometer (WBGT) Program, ensuring the WBGT Index (WBGTI) is computed year-round on a daily basis between 0700-1700, when the ambient air temperature exceeds 85°F. - (b) Heat Stress Logs shall be inspected regularly with site visits, command inspections, and higher headquarters inspections being scheduled periodically to ensure compliance with this Order. - (c) MCAS is responsible for ensuring proper dissemination of the WBGTI whenever its value exceeds 85°F (yellow flag conditions).
+Any change in the WBGTI shall be disseminated by MCAS METOC to the MCBH community by using AtHoc's mass email technology, computer pop-ups, cellular voice, and text messages. - (d) Disseminate information contained in the enclosures to the Duty Officers of all units or departments engaged in training. - (3) MCBH, Range Control Office.
+Upon notification of a change in the WBGTI by MCAS, the Range Control Office will post the appropriate flag designator to the flagpole located on the edge of Dewey Square. - (4) Command Duty Officer, Combat Logistics Battalion 3.
+Upon notification of a change in the WBGTI, the Command Duty Officer will post the appropriate flag designator to the flagpole located in front of building 1086. - (5) Command Duty Officer, Marine Aircraft Group 24.
+Upon notification of a change in the WBGTI, the Command Duty Officer will post the appropriate flag designator to the flagpole located behind building 301.